BenRGarcia/Vue-CLI---Scratchpad/README.md

 2) By default, webpack can only compute javascript (e.g. not CSS).
 Since we need webpack to handle Bootstrap's CSS, we need a couple webpack "loaders" - [webpack guide here](https://webpack.js.org/guides/asset-management/#loading-css)

-Here's the good news: **`vue-loader` is already in the CLI and we should NOT follow bootstrap's webpack instructions here**
+Here's the good news: **Vue.js' `vue-loader` is already in the CLI and already handles the `style-loader` and `css-loader` stuff.
+We should NOT follow bootstrap's webpack instructions for those 2 things**

-But if you needed to do this manually for a different, non-Vue-CLI project:
+FYI: If you needed to do this manually for a different, non-Vue-CLI project:

 In your root directory:
 ```$ npm install -D style-loader css-loader```